CS126SP20/Math-Expression-OCR/DEVELOPMENT.md

 # Development
 Week 1

-4/18/20 : Got CMake set up, project compiles properly.
+Got CMake set up, project compiles properly.
+I started out using the OpenCV cinder block, but then ran into a lot of issues with that.
+The cinder block was very old and there wasn't a lot of support for it, so I switched to using the regular OpenCV library instead.
+I was able to compile the
+OpenCV library and add it to my project.

 ---